isage/Adrenaline/docs/src/01-Intro.md

 - Configurable CPU/BUS clock for XMB/VSH and PSP games/homebrew/apps
 - Three ISO image driver options: Inferno, March33, NP9660
 - Support for ISO, CSO, JSO, ZSO, CSOv2, and DAX image formats
 - Built-in anti-CFW, fixes some protections and bugs in games.
-Compatible with NoDRM plugins
 - Built-in CFW configuration and plugin manager on XMB/VSH for easy CFW management
 - Support for autoboot software on system launch if enabled
 - Extensive CFW API with good compatibility with M33, ME, PRO, and ARK API